MOSES * EGYPT * SPAETH

 What is the meaning of the Bible's story of "the sun stood still" ?

-From obscure information in the oldest Moses traditions also in conjunction with rare astronomical phenomena, a unique correlation is revealed between source material and dating.
-Archaeological finds illuminate the data of the ancient scriptures which, among other things, seem to provide clues about important sites where the people of the exodus hid in "the desert" for many years.
+The oldest Moses traditions include information on rare astronomical phenomena, providing a unique correlation to be revealed between source material and dating.
+In addition, archaeological finds illuminate the data of the ancient scriptures which also seem to provide clues to Moses' secret bases where the people of the Exodus hid in "the desert" for many years.

 "... a trail-blazing work with revolutionary results ...an amazing experience every minute. - A high-quality foundation that commands respect in every context ... ".